tiziasan/CIAO-Code-In-Architecture-Out/README.md

 ## Data Folder
 As supplemental material the data folder contains:

-- Repo folder, containing all the generated markdown documentations
+- Repo folder, containing all the generated markdown documentations.
-- A copy of the survey
+- A copy of the survey.
-- Results of the survey
+- Results of the survey.